nashville-software-school/FEWDD-milestones/3-single-page-applications/exercises/SP_MM_ARRAYS.md

 ## Requirements

+`Muscle memory exercises are meant to improve your muscule memory for important javascript concepts.
+While doing these exercises try to minimize, if not eliminate copying and pasting.`

 Use JavaScript arrays and innerHTML to show the music you love.

 Students must use JavaScript to create arrays, modify them (using only the following methods: join, push, reverse, sort or unshift), and output lists to the DOM.